 Our operational results have depended, and our future results will depend, upon the retention and continued performance of our management team.
-On October 11, 2011, we announced that Michael J. Lovett, our President and Chief Executive Officer, will be resigning from his positions from Charter following a transition period, but no later than April 30, 2012.
-We are conducting a search for a candidate to fill the position of President and Chief Executive Officer.
+On October 11, 2011, we announced that Michael J. Lovett, our President and Chief Executive Officer, will be resigning from his positions from Charter following a transition period.
+On December 19, 2011, we announced that Thomas M. Rutledge will become President and Chief Executive Officer of Charter effective February 13, 2012.
 Over the last twelve months, we have experienced other significant changes in our management team and may experience additional changes in the future.
 Our ability to hire new key employees for management positions could be impacted adversely by the competitive environment for management talent in the telecommunications industry.
 The loss of the services of key members of management and the inability or delay in hiring new key employees could adversely affect our ability to manage our business and our future operational and financial results.